Last updated on June 6, 2019

 Hit publish then copy and paste the embed code wherever you’d like to use it.

-Now that you’re well versed on what a content upgrade is and how to make one, let’s dive into the different types.
+Now that you’re well versed in what a content upgrade is and how to make one, let’s dive into the different types.

 1. PDF of the post

 I mentioned this before.
-Turn the article into a PDF so people are able to refer back to it whenever they need it.
+Turn the article into a PDF so people can refer back to it whenever they need it.

 This content upgrade works best when you have longer detailed content.
 A five hundred word post, won’t deliver enough of an incentive to prompt someone to download the PDF version.